-Full TitleA Phase 1 Study of Dabrafenib in Combination with Lapatinib in BRAF Mutant Thyroid Cancer (NCI #9354) Back to top
+Full TitleA Phase 1 Study of Dabrafenib in Combination with Lapatinib in BRAF Mutant Thyroid Cancer (NCI #9354)

 The purpose of this study is to evaluate the safety and preliminary effectiveness of dabrafenib and lapatinib in patients with inoperable thyroid cancers that contain an abnormal (mutated) form of BRAF and cannot be cured with radioactive iodine therapy.